Mesa Farms

 enhancing shady areas under the trees while reducing fire fuel in key areas

-Cowles Mountain in the distance from the East Mesa
+View to the West of Cowles Mountain from the East Mesa (Oct.
+2017)

 Mesa Farms' 4x4 on the East Mesa